Jump to main content

 Requirements

-Besides regular attendance and active participation in the seminar, participants need to execute a real-life group project and hand in a portfolio.
-The portfolio includes the learning outcomes of the class and a written project report.
+Besides regular attendance and active participation in the seminar and project, participants need to execute a real-life group project and hand in a portfolio (PL).

 Contact: